AstricX9/Human-Centred-Programming-Language/README.md

 - HCPL is an early-stage experimental project.
 Contributions, ideas and issues are welcome.
 Please open issues or PRs with small, focused changes.

 License & Contact
-- Currently experimental — no licence file included yet.
-Add a `LICENSE` if you want to publish.
+- Currently experimental — no licence included yet.
 - For questions, open an issue in the repository.